 Absentee Ballots Put Montgomery School District's Full-Day Kindergarten Initiative Ahead by 12 Votes

-Montgomery Township and Rocky Hill voters appear to have voted in favor of full day kindergarten by 12 votes, according to the most recent vote count as November 16.
+Montgomery Township and Rocky Hill voters appear to have voted in favor of full day kindergarten by 12 votes, according to the most recent vote count as of 5:46 pm today.
 The new count includes absentee ballots.
 There are still an undisclosed number of provisional votes to count, so it is still too close to call this race.

 Montgomery-Rocky Hill Board of Education Public Question

 Should the district raise an additional $1,620,152 from property taxes for general funds in the 2022-2023 school year to provide for a full day kindergarten program?
 These funds will be used exclusively for additional costs required to provide for the program.

 Yes — 3,788